-Come see Jo and the rest of the cast in Bug by Tracy Letts, Oct.
+Come see Jennifer’s work with the cast & crew in Bug by Tracy Letts, Oct.
 3-18, 8pm; Gunston Theatre One, 2700 S. Lang Street, Arlington.
 Buy Tickets Now!

 What do you find most appealing about this show and your role in it?

 BUG is one of the most interesting, unexpected, and layered plays I have come across in a long time.
 Before I even finished reading it the first time, I knew that I wanted to direct this show.
 The characters and plot really grabbed me and the complexity of all the elements comprising the show made it a challenge I couldn’t refuse.

 How long have you been involved in theatre and what made you get into it?

 In college, I studied film and television production, music, and writing.
 I did dabble a bit in theater but it didn’t really grab my attention.
 After I graduated, I spent my free time working in television production and singing with local chorus groups.
 Some friends convinced me that I should give community theater a try and they dragged me to the Little Theater of Alexandria to work on the lighting crew.
 I loved it so much that I dived head first into exploring lots of aspects of theater production and have been expanding my skills ever since.

 How does this show differ from other shows you have worked on? or, What’s something you’ve done in this show that you’ve never done before in any other show?

 This is the darkest and most intense show I have ever been a part of.
 I thought I would jump right into the deep end with BUG and see how well I, and everyone else, can swim.